how i met god

 I often miss writing to you.
 I often think about you, about all the things I’d like to tell you, all the things I’d like to share with you.
 Maybe just to share, to some outside people, really outside.
 Not the people I meet here, who have all, more or less, the same story as me.
 Here we’ve all left everything in order to live another life.
-We didn’t really recognize ourselves anymore in the life we were living until now, and so we left to find something else.
+We didn’t really recognize ourselves anymore in the life we were living until now, and left to find something else.

 A few years ago, when I got back from India, one of my aunts, the most religious one, told me once that by traveling and working so hard on myself, I was on a quest.
 And especially on a quest to find God.
 I was at that time impervious to any forms of religion.
 I’d rejected my religion (Judaism to be precise), God, the dogmas, the rites and every other idea of believing a few years before, after my parents got divorced.
 How God could exist and let me suffer so much, it didn’t make any sense.
 I also had the conviction that religion was dividing people, and also very clearly my family.
 I didn’t see religious people happier than me, even sometimes less happy and often as lost as me.
 So it was obvious that her observation was completely unfounded.
 And it had even less importance than it was coming from my aunt, extremely religious, who had tried, many times already, to spread the Word to the little rebel I was.